 Sustainable Infrastructure Replacement Plan

-The District of Oak Bay is pleased to announce the publication of its first Draft Sustainable Infrastructure Replacement Plan that will be presented to Council at the September 27, 2021 meeting.
+The District of Oak Bay is pleased to announce the publication of its first Sustainable Infrastructure Replacement Plan that was presented to Council at the September 27, 2021 meeting.

 The objectives of the Plan are to: